iorodeo/bias_docs/ext_control_http_cmds.rst

     http://localhost:5010/?get-status

-The status information is returned in the "value" field of the reponse.
+The status information is returned in the "value" field of the response.
 The information includes following fields:

 * capturing   - true/false indicating  whether or not the camera is connected,